pa11y/pa11y-ci/README.md

 ### Configuration

-By default, Pa11y CI looks for a config file in the current working directory, named `.pa11yci`.
-This should be a JSON file.
+Pa11y CI looks for a JSON config file in the current working directory named `.pa11yci`.
+An example:

-You can use the `--config` command line argument to specify a different file, which can be either JSON or JavaScript.
-The config files should look like this:

 ```json
 {